ashuragi007-jpg/Collaborative-Story-Builder/docs/api.md

 - returns all stored stories.

 ### GET /stories/:id
-- returns a story that matched the id
+- returns a story that matches the id
 - returns 404 if the story doesnt exist